Coping with Fatigue

 Rearrange your environment.
 Rearrange your home and work or school environments to conserve energy.
 Keep the things you use most often within reach.

-Managing fatigue: exercise
+Managing fatigue: physical activity

-Exercise has many important benefits for a fatigued person.
+Physical activity has many important benefits for a fatigued person.
 It increases lung capacity and your body’s ability to use oxygen efficiently.
 It preserves or increases muscle flexibility, and can reduce pain.
 It increases strength and energy reserves.
 It can help strengthen the respiratory muscles (the ones that help you breathe), which become weak from disuse when your mobility is limited.
 It can also help to relieve feelings of depressed mood, anxiety, and stress, all of which have been linked to fatigue.
 It can also reduce anger.

 Managing fatigue: drug therapy